 Actions

-Note: If you want to know the ID and base URL of your application, sign in to your Sendbird Dashboard, select the application, open the Overview, and then check the App credentials > App ID, API request URL.
+Note: To find the application ID and base URL of your application, sign in to Sendbird Dashboard, go to Settings > Application > General, and then check Application ID and API request URL.

 List of actions for setting up an application